-Our key objectives for 2013 are to initiate the final development phase of LupuzorTM, either with a licensing partner or with a prestigious Contract Research Organisation, to advance our cancer programme and to develop the rest of our asset base.
+Our key objectives for 2014 are to initiate the final development phase of LupuzorTM, either with a licensing partner or with supportive funding, to advance our Nucant programme in cancer and other indications and to focus on the exciting projects with the University of Bordeaux.
 We value the support and look forward to enhancing our key relationship with the Centre National de la Recherche Scientifique (CNRS), the largest fundamental research institution in Europe.
-As in previous years, this is to be achieved with solid financial management and careful controlled expenditure.
+As in previous years, this is to be achieved with solid financial management and carefully controlled expenditure.

-ImmuPharma is looking forward to another promising year in 2013.
-The Board would like to thank its shareholders for their ongoing support as well as its scientific advisors and the Centre National de la Recherche Scientifique in France for their collaboration.
+ImmuPharma is focused on achieving key milestones in 2014.
+The Board would like to thank its shareholders for their ongoing support as well as its corporate and scientific advisors and the Centre Nationale de la Recherche Scientifique in France for their collaboration.